JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

             <AssemblyVersion>1.0.0.1</AssemblyVersion>
             <FileVersion>1.0.0.1</FileVersion>

-  b.
-Set API project to Release mode to get MSI in release mode.
+2. Set API project to Release mode to get MSI in release mode.
-            c.
-Reabuld the API project.
+3. Reabuld the API project.
-            d.
-Now, go to the 'SetupMSI' and build the project, it will start building and start generating msi file for you (you can checck all the details in output wwindow).
+4. Now, go to the 'SetupMSI' and build the project, it will start building and start generating msi file for you (you can checck all the details in output wwindow).
-            e.
-You can find the msi file in API project diretory with name like:
+5. You can find the msi file in API project diretory with name like:

               SampleAPI_1.0.0.1_Release
-8. Now, your msi is ready to install, it create web application in IIS and create application pool as well.
+6. Now, your msi is ready to install, it create web application in IIS and create application pool as well.
 You can uninstall it through control panel.